HL7/phd/src/pagecontent/ProfileConsumers.md

     }

 #### Regulation Status
 The Regulation status is a set of states where only one state is defined.
-In the future the regulation status may become more defined to indicate which regulation body it is regulated by.
+Regulation Status is used to indicate which regulation body the PHD is regulated by.
 At the moment, the single defined state is assumed to be FDA.
-All market devices that currently report a regulated state are FDA regulated.
+All market devices that currently report a regulated state are FDA regulated

 The property is indicated by the Device.property.type.coding.code having the ASN1ToHL7 code "532354.x" where the only currently defined entry is x=0.
 The value is a valueCode which can have a value "Y" or "N".
 The twist here is that the state has been defined in the negative. ***Thus a code value of "N" means regulated.***  Note that since this is a state, the PHG is required to report both the "Y" and "N" values *if* the PHD reports a regulation status.